Top 5 SaaS Compliance Frameworks

 For SaaS companies, choosing the right frameworks enables smooth scaling and builds customer confidence.

-Key SaaS Compliance Frameworks to Know
+Key Frameworks For SaaS Compliance

-1. SOC 2 (Service Organization Control 2)
+1. SOC 2

-SOC 2 focuses on an organization’s controls related to security, availability, processing integrity, confidentiality, and privacy.
-It is widely recognized as the gold standard for SaaS companies.
+SOC 2 (Service Organization Control 2) focuses on an organization’s controls related to security, availability, processing integrity, confidentiality, and privacy.

 • Protecting data through access controls and encryption